Drakso/SedcLottery/README.md

 * Talked about the specification of the Lottery Project
 * Discussed and created a UML diagram for the project structure
 * Created an empty project
-* Discussed about creating a repository on github, commiting and pishing our code
+* Discussed about creating a repository on github, committing and pushing our code

 ### Class 2